eduardopiairo/learnpipe/finops/finops-fundamentals.md

 - Connectivity
 - Billing

-## Section 2 - FinOps Fundamentals
+## FinOps Fundamentals

 FinOps is an evolving cloud financial management discipline and cultural practice that enables organizations to get maximum business value by helping engineering, finance, technology and business teams to collaborate on data-driven spending decisions.

-- An effecient way to teams manage their cloud costs
+- An efficient way to teams manage their cloud costs
 - Ownership driven and supported by a central group
 - Work towards to financial and operational control
 - A way prioritize cloud costs optimization